-The bones of the back are called the vertebrae.
-A vertebral fracture is a break in one of these bones.
-A vertebral compression fracture occurs when the front part of the bone is squeezed or compressed.
+A vertebral fracture is a break in one of the bones of the spine.
+This type of fracture usually occurs when the front part of the bone is squeezed or compressed.
 They are most common in the bones at the chest level.

 A vertebral compression fracture can be caused by: